 Overdue Books & Fines

-- When an item is overdue or fines are owed, a notice will be e-mailed to borrowers.
-If you have overdue books or any outstanding fines, you will not be allowed to register for future semesters, receive transcripts, or receive final grades.
+When an item is overdue or fines are owed, a notice will be e-mailed to borrowers.
+If you have:

 Overdue Fines at Other Institutional Libraries

-- Fines levied against books borrowed from U of C, AUC/NUC and Bow Valley College can be paid at StMU Library.
+Fines levied against items borrowed from the University of Calgary, Ambrose University and Bow Valley College can be paid at StMU Library, provided that they were borrowed using your StMU Library account.
 If you have concerns regarding a fine against books from one of these institutions you must contact the circulation staff at that institution.

 Special Collections Reading Room